-It’s very hard to find a VHF-only antenna and honestly, Solid Signal doesn’t carry one at the moment.
+It’s very hard to find a VHF-only antenna designed for over-the-air TV reception.
+Honestly, Solid Signal doesn’t carry one at the moment.
 Why?
 Just the laws of supply and demand.

 Since TV went digital in the mid-2000s, most TV channels moved to the UHF range.
 UHF and digital broadcasting are a good fit for each other, and the hope was that 100% of channels would move to UHF.
 About 90% of channels have, but many markets still have one or two VHF stations that still broadcast.
 It might have been better for the FCC to have forced all of them to move, but if you remember those days you remember that money was tight for everyone and new broadcast facilities are expensive.